finekite/SOLID_Principals/README.md

             }
         }
   ```
+  Now that we broke out each parser to its own class we can safely say each class is open to extension but not to modification.

 # Liskov

 When using inheritance try thinking if the derived class is a substitute of the base class.
 Often times the derived class can still be defined as a 'IS A' of the parent but it still lacks certain capabilities that the parent has and therefore cannot be substituted.